 You can install the apps from Microsoft Store as described in the next section.

 If you can’t access Microsoft Store due to company policies, please contact your administrator to distribute the app.

 If you use Microsoft Store for Business to distribute your apps, you can have users install the apps from your organization’s private store or from an email link that you send.
 Instructions are provided later in this topic.

 Install the PC authoring app

 Check to make sure your Windows 10 PC is running the latest Windows build (must be build 10.0.16299 or later).

 On your PC, go to Start > Microsoft Store , and then search for “Dynamics 365 Guides (Preview).”

-In the Microsoft Store, select the Get button for the Guides app to download and install the application.
+In Microsoft Store, select Get for the Dynamics 365 Guides app to download, and install the application.